reusable-ui/reusable-ui-monorepo/features/background-feature/README.md

 ---

-🚀 **@reusable-ui/background-feature helps you build theme-aware components with elegant, layered background styling.**
+🚀 **@reusable-ui/background-feature helps you build theme-aware components with elegant, adaptive background styling.**
 Give it a ⭐ on GitHub if you find it useful!